gursky1/cygym/README.md

 # cygym
-This repository contains cythonized versions on the OpenAI Gym classic control environments.
+This repository contains cythonized versions of the OpenAI Gym classic control environments.
 Note that is this package is actively under development.

 ## Installation